openfga/java-sdk/README.md

                 .apiUrl(System.getenv("FGA_API_URL")) // If not specified, will default to "http://localhost:8080"
-                .storeId(System.getenv("FGA_STORE_ID")) // Not required when calling createStore() or listStores() .authorizationModelId(System.getenv("FGA_MODEL_ID")) // Optional, can be overridden per request .maxRetries(15) // retry up to 15 times on API requests (default: 15) .minimumRetryDelay(100); // minimum wait time between retries in milliseconds (default: 100ms)
+                .storeId(System.getenv("FGA_STORE_ID")) // Not required when calling createStore() or listStores() .authorizationModelId(System.getenv("FGA_MODEL_ID")) // Optional, can be overridden per request .maxRetries(3) // retry up to 3 times on API requests (default: 3, maximum: 15) .minimumRetryDelay(100); // minimum wait time between retries in milliseconds (default: 100ms)

         var fgaClient = new OpenFgaClient(config);